Dragotin Kette: Life

 Kette was born in the small village of Prem near the Carniolan town of Ilirska Bistrica, in what was then part of the Austro-Hungarian Empire (now in Slovenia).
 His father was a teacher and a choirmaster; his mother died when he was four years old.
 In 1898, he enrolled in the State Secondary School in Ljubljana.
 In 1894, his maternal uncle, Janez Valenčič, who was paying for Kette's scholarship, withdrew his financial support because Kette published some satirical verses about the bishop of Ljubljana Jakob Missia in the student paper.
 Kette had to continue his studies in Novo Mesto, where he passed his high-school leaving exam in 1898.
 In Novo Mesto, he fell in love with the daughter of the district judge, Angela Smola (1881–1973), to whom he dedicated many of his poems.

 During his high school years, he became acquainted with the young writers Ivan Cankar, Oton Župančič, and Josip Murn, who were introducing modernist elements into Slovene literature.

 After graduating from high school, Kette was drafted by the Austro-Hungarian Army and sent to Trieste.
 In Trieste, he fell sick with tuberculosis and returned to Ljubljana, where he settled in a small room in a flophouse on the banks of the Ljubljanica River.
 He died there in 1899 at the age of 23.
 In the last weeks of his life, he was tended by his close friend Josip Murn, who died two years later in the same bed.

 He is buried in the Žale cemetery in the Bežigrad district of Ljubljana.

 Work

 Kette's poetry was mostly influenced by Slovene folk songs and by classic writers such as Goethe, Heine, and Prešeren.
 Through his friends, he became acquainted with French symbolist and decadentist poets, particularly Paul Verlaine and Maurice Maeterlinck, but rejected them.
 He chose an original approach instead, similar to neo-romantic trends in fin-de-siècle Europe.

-His most famous works include the lyrical impressionist poem "Na trgu" (On the Square), and a cycle of eight poems entitled "Na Molu San Carlo" (On Saint Charles Pier), written in Trieste.
+His best-known works include the lyrical impressionist poem "Na trgu" (On the Square), and a cycle of eight poems titled "Na Molu San Carlo" (On San Carlo Pier), written in Trieste.